dart-archive/www.dartlang.org/src/site/tools/pub/package-layout.markdown

 ways that could break your code.

-When you use libraries from within your own package, even code in `src`, you can (and should) still use `"package:"` to import them.
+When you use libraries from within your own package, even code in `src`, you can (and should) still use `package:` to import them.
 This is perfectly
 legit:

 {% prettify dart %}
-import "package:enchilada/src/beans.dart";
+import 'package:enchilada/src/beans.dart';
 {% endprettify %}

 The name you use here (in this case `enchilada`) is the name you specify for